 Options on Securities.
-In an effort to increase current income and to reduce fluctuations in NAV, the Portfolios, with the exception of U.S. Low Volatility Portfolio, may write covered and uncovered put and call options and buy put and call options on securities that are traded on U.S. and foreign securities exchanges and OTC.
+In an effort to increase current income and to reduce fluctuations in NAV, the Portfolios may write covered and uncovered put and call options and buy put and call options on securities that are traded on U.S. and foreign securities exchanges and OTC.
 Examples of covering transactions include: (i) for a written put, selling short the underlying instrument at the same or higher price than the put's exercise price; and (ii) for a written call, owning the underlying instrument.
 The Portfolios may write and buy options on the same types of securities that the Portfolios may purchase directly.
 The Portfolios may utilize American-style and European-style options.
 An American-style option is an option contract that can be exercised at any time between the time of purchase and the option's expiration date.
 A European-style option is an option contract that can only be exercised on the option's expiration date.